carla-simulator/carla/Docs/python_api_tutorial.md

 ```

 The blueprint system has been designed to ease contributors adding their custom
-actors directly in Unreal Editor, we'll add a tutorial on this soon, keep tuned!
+actors directly in Unreal Editor, we'll add a tutorial on this soon, stay tuned!

 #### Spawning actors